dan404cipher/alumini-accel/readme.md

-"🎓 AlumniAccel – The Alumni Relationship & Engagement CRM for Educational Institutions":
+"🎓 AlumniAccel – The Alumni Relationship & Engagement Platform for Educational Institutions":

 ---